grpc/grpc.io/content/docs/quickstart/kotlin.md

 # Clone the repository at the latest release to get the example code:
 $ git clone -b {{< param grpc_release_tag >}} https://github.com/grpc/grpc-kotlin
 # Navigate to the examples:
-$ cd grpc-kotlin/example
+$ cd grpc-kotlin/examples
 ```

 ### Run a gRPC application

-From the `example` directory:
+From the `examples` directory:

  1. Compile the client and server